Dark Spots Removal Laser Treatment: How It Works & What to Expect

 Pigment Breakdown: Heat from the laser breaks melanin clusters into tiny particles.
 Your body then removes these particles naturally through its waste system.

 Targeted Precision: Modern laser technology focuses only on dark spots.
-The surrounding skin stays safe and undamaged.
+Surrounding skin is generally less affected, but responses vary and depend on settings and skin type.

 Natural Healing: As your body clears away broken pigment, new healthy skin cells replace them.
 Your skin tone becomes more even over time.